-Total OPEB Liability-The College's total OPEB liability of \$2,009,202 was measured as of June 30, 2020, and was determined by an actuarial valuation as of June 30, 2020.
+Total OPEB Liability-The College's total OPEB liability of \$2,113,161 was measured as of June 30, 2021, and was determined by an actuarial valuation as of June 30, 2021.

-Actuarial Assumptions-The total OPEB liability was determined based on an actuarial valuation prepared as of June 30, 2020, using the following actuarial assumptions:
+Actuarial Assumptions-The total OPEB liability was determined based on an actuarial valuation prepared as of June 30, 2021, using the following actuarial assumptions.
+The projections were based on the census information, benefit schedules, and costs from the June 30, 2020 actuarial valuation.

-- Actuarial Cost Method Entry Age Normal Level Percentage of Projected Salary - Inflation 3.00% - Salary Scale 3.25% - Discount Rate 2.21%, based on June 30, 2020 published Bond Pay Go-20 bond index - Retirement Age Retirement rates are as shown below and they are based on the College's actual retirement experience in 2011 through 2016.
+- Actuarial Cost Method Entry Age Normal Level Percentage of Projected Salary - Inflation 3.00% - Salary Scale 3.25% - Discount Rate 2.16%, based on June 30, 2021, published Bond Pay Go-20 bond index - Retirement Age Retirement rates are as shown below and they are based on the College's actual retirement experience in 2011 through 2016.